-- Number of women with risk factors for EOGBS infection developing in the baby: - Number of women having a swab taken (of all those eligible for testing) - Number of women who decline a swab when offered (and reasons why) - Number of women having a swab taken at the appropriate time (of all those swabbed and all those eligible). - For women in antenatal ECM sites: The target time window is - > 35 weeks gestation for women without a planned delivery date OR - 3-5 weeks prior to the planned delivery date for those women with a planned induction of labour prior to 40 weeks' gestation. - For women in intrapartum rapid test sites who are planning to deliver in an obstetric unit (OU) or eligible alongside midwifery-led unit (AMU), the target time window is upon admission, in labour or for induction. - For women planning home or freestanding midwifery unit (FMU) deliveries in sites that are allocated to intrapartum rapid testing the target time window is > 35 weeks.
-See section 11.4 for further details Number of women with a test result available ≥ 4 hours before time of birth
+- Number of women with risk factors for EOGBS infection developing in the baby - Number of women having a swab taken (of all those eligible for testing) - Number of women who decline a swab when offered (and reasons why) - Number of women having a swab taken at the appropriate time (of all those swabbed and all those eligible) - For women in antenatal ECM sites: The target time window is - > 35 weeks gestation for women without a planned delivery date OR - 3-5 weeks prior to the planned delivery date for those women with a planned induction of labour prior to 40 weeks' gestation. - For women in intrapartum rapid test sites who are planning to deliver in an obstetric unit (OU) or eligible alongside midwifery-led unit (AMU), the target time window is upon admission, in labour or for induction - For women planning home or freestanding midwifery unit (FMU) deliveries in sites that are allocated to intrapartum rapid testing the target time window is > 35 weeks.
+See section 11.4 for further details. - Number of women with a test result available ≥ 4 hours before time of birth - Number of women with a test result available $\geq$ 2 hours before time of birth - Number of women receiving GBS-specific IAP - Number of women receiving antibiotics for prophylaxis before operative (Caesarean or instrumental) birth - Number of women receiving antibiotics for any other reason Page 18 of 61 GBS3 Protocol\Final 3.0\26Mar2021

-- Number of women with a test result available $\geq$ 2 hours before time of birth - Number of women receiving GBS-specific IAP - Number of women receiving antibiotics for any other reason (except prophylaxis for Caesarean delivery) - Please note: There are usually three main scenarios where antibiotics are used in labour/birth: - IAP for prevention of GBS infection - Surgical prophylaxis prior to operative birth (CS or instrumental) - Treatment of maternal infection - Number of women with first dose of antibiotics administered at least 4 hours before childbirth - Number of women with first dose of antibiotics administered at least 2 hours before childbirth - Total dose of administered IAP per woman - The proportion of women who tested positive for GBS, tested negative for GBS or who did not have an available test result. - The proportion of failed tests.
-(For intrapartum rapid testing sites, the number of failed tests will be available from the GeneXpert machine - Of those who should have been offered IAP according to a positive test result or risk factors, the number of women offered IAP, and the number of women who were not offered IAP

-Number of women declining IAP when offered and reason why.
-Number of women offered, and accepting IAP, of those with a negative test result or no documented risk factors

-- Number of babies of mothers who - A) tested positive for GBS (testing sites) - Or B) with documented risk factors (risk factor sites) - whose vital signs and clinical condition were observed for at least 12 hours - Number of babies of mothers who - A) tested positive for GBS (testing sites) - o or B) with documented risk factors (risk factor sites) - who were investigated for infection and/or had intravenous antibiotics commenced
+- Number of women with first dose of GBS-specific IAP administered at least 4 hours before childbirth - Number of women with first dose of GBS-specific IAP administered at least 2 hours before childbirth - Total dose of administered IAP per woman - The proportion of women who tested positive for GBS, tested negative for GBS or who did not have an available test result. - The proportion of failed tests.
+(For intrapartum rapid testing sites, the number of failed tests will be available from the GeneXpert machine) - Of those who should have been offered IAP according to a positive test result or risk factors, the number of women offered IAP, and the number of women who were not offered IAP - Number of women declining IAP when offered and reason why. - Number of women offered, and accepting IAP, of those with a negative test result or no documented risk factors - Number of babies of mothers who - A) tested positive for GBS (testing sites) - or B) with documented risk factors (risk factor sites) - whose vital signs and clinical condition were observed for at least 12 hours - Number of babies of mothers who - A) tested positive for GBS (testing sites) - or B) with documented risk factors (risk factor sites) - who were investigated for infection and/or had intravenous antibiotics commenced